 Despite currently being second in the league Saracens have lost four of their past seven league outings which will need addressing if they wish to retain their title.
 However, they have won all of their last seventeen home games in all competitions so will not fear the visitors this weekend, even though the game will not be played at the Allianz Arena.

 In their last game, Harlequins saw their five-match Gallagher Premiership winning streak come to an end with a 7-29 home defeat to Gloucester.
-Quins have won their last two Premiership away games, but have failed to win three in a row on their travels since February 2013 which is something they will be looking to put right against the Champions.
+Quins have won their last two Premiership away games.
+However, they have failed to win three in a row on their travels since February 2013.

 Both teams are will be welcoming back a host of internationals to their team setups following the climax of the 2019 Six Nations last weekend.